just331/PCA/README.md

 ![ScreenShot](https://github.com/just331/PCA/blob/master/pca2.JPG)

 ## EigenFace Analysis
-Was unable to understand how to do this part without using built in packages/libraries
+Was unable to understand how to do this part